haqer1/jboss-cluster-hi-availability-demo/README.md

 ### 4.2) Video
 Feel free to also (download and) take a look at a WEBM [video](https://github.com/haqer1/jboss-cluster-hi-availability-demo/raw/refs/heads/master/assets/video/4.replication-Kubernetes-scaling-and-retesting-demo.webm "Replication after scaling on Kubernetes & retesting demo WEBM video")
-(10m) providing an illustration of the steps in this sub-section (the 4th of 5).
+(10m) providing an illustration of the steps in this sub-section (the 4th of 5) (please note that after this video was made section 5 was added).

 ## 5) Ultra-Super-Extra Credit: Deploying on Public Kubernetes Clouds Disabling Multicast
 ### 5.1) kube_ping branch